 - 1099 – MISC

-Once you’ve filed the 1099s, you must mail a copy to each contractor, who require it for their own tax filing purposes.
+Once you’ve filed the 1099s, you must mail a copy to each contractor, who requires it for their own tax filing purposes.

-Step 1: What and When you need to Report
+Step 1: What and When do you need to Report

 Note: The information reported in Box 7 of 1099-MISC is now reported on Box 1 of 1099-NEC.